pixelplace/placeit/README.md

 # Palceit
-## Clash Of Communities - A game of pixels to show your grip on canvas
+## Clash Of Communities - A game of pixels to save your community
-### A social game built on social experiment done by Reddit back in 2017
+### A social game built on social experiment done by Reddit in 2017